Slamy/Wiki_MiSTer/Bluetooth.md

 ## Pairing for Dualshock 3 and Sixaxis gamepads
 * Connect the gamepad through USB to MiSTer.
 * Press PS button and wait for lights stop to blinking and only one remain active.
-* Disconnect PS3 gamepad - lights will start to blink and then only one will remain active if succeeded.
+* Disconnect the gamepad - lights will start to blink and then only one will remain active if succeeded.

 Note: Dualshock 4 gamepad is a standard BT gamepad.
 So follow the first paring method.